sjentsch/lsjDocs/lsj/Ch15_FactorAnalysis_1.rst

 .. figure:: ../_images/lsj_efa10.*
    :alt: Newly created data file with new factor score variables

-   Newly created data file “bfifactscores.csv” created in the Rj editor and containing the five factor score variables.
+   Newly created data file ``bfifactscores.csv`` created in the |Rj|_ editor, and containing the five factor score variables.
 Note that each of the new factor score variables is labelled corresponding to the order that the factors are listed in the factor loadings table.

 .. ----------------------------------------------------------------------------

-Now you can go ahead and undertake further analyses, using either the factor- based scores (a mean scale score approach) or using the optimally-weighted factor scores calculated via the ``Rj`` editor.
+Now you can go ahead and undertake further analyses, using either the factor- based scores (a mean scale score approach) or using the optimally-weighted factor scores calculated via the |Rj|_ editor.
 Your choice!
 For example, one thing you might like to do is see whether there are any gender differences in each of our personality scales.
 We did this for the Agreeableness score that we calculated using the factor-based score approach, and although the plot (see